 “God, Hold us to that which drew us first, when the Cross was the attraction, and we wanted nothing else”

 Becoming a Missionary

 Amy began the process of looking for a mission agency who would send her overseas.
-Having first applied to the China Inland Mission (CIM) in 1892, she was rejected on health grounds.
-After much prayer, persistence and perseverance, in 1893, Amy was accepted as the first Keswick missionary to the Church Missionary Society (CMS).
+Having first applied to China Inland Mission (CIM) in 1892, she was rejected on health grounds.
+After much prayer, persistence and perseverance, in 1893, Amy was accepted as the first Keswick missionary to join Church Missionary Society (CMS).
 Amy set sail for Japan, where she stayed for 15 months assisting work led by Barclay Buxton.
-It was here that she gained valuable experience of mission work and learnt of the importance of prayer.
+There, she gained valuable experience of mission work and learnt more of the importance of prayer.

 Amy enjoyed a fruitful ministry, winning many souls for Christ.
 However, the more she won, the more her health deteriorated.
 Her neuralgia became so bad that the doctors advised her to leave Japan for a more suitable climate.

 In 1894, Amy received an invitation from a friend to join the Church of England Zenana Mission in Bangalore, before serving for a brief time in Sri Lanka.
 In November 1895 she arrived in South India, never to depart.
 She went to live in the Tinnevelly district with CMS missionaries, Reverend Thomas Walker and his wife, who taught her the Tamil language and encouraged her in evangelism.
 The Indian climate was better for Amy’s health, with the heat supressing some of the pains in her body.

 Amy didn’t follow normal missionary methods of working, but wore Indian clothes, including the traditional Sari, and lived amongst Indian women called ‘the Starry Cluster’, who had been persecuted after converting to Christianity from Hinduism.
 She shared the gospel fervently and passionately, winning many to Christ.